Police officers get 156 years for 1992 Brazilian prison massacre

 BRASILIA A Brazilian court sentenced 23 police officers on Sunday to 156 years in jail each for killing 13 inmates in Brazil's bloodiest prison revolt in which 111 inmates died more than 20 years ago.

-Military police stormed Sao Paulo's Carandiru prison in 1992 to quell a riot sparked by a fight between two rival gangs that started with a quarrel during a football game.
+Military police stormed Sao Paulo's Carandiru prison in 1992 to quell a riot sparked by a fight between two rival gangs that started with a quarrel during a soccer game.

 Prosecutors said police officers brutally repressed the uprising by shooting 102 prisoners, sometimes at point-blank range.
 Another nine inmates are believed to have been killed with knives in the fight between prisoners.